moehriegitt/hob3l/doc/scadformat.md

 be non-0 or both must be 0.
 The shape that would result otherwise is currently not supported in rendering by Hob3l.

+Note: Internally, Hob3l uses a XOR operation to implement this with intersecting 2D paths, which are not representable in SCAD format (XOR is not usually helpful in 3D space).
+This means that the `--dump-csg3` output cannot be read back as input file.
+The XOR node is represented by a `hob3l_xor` functor.

 _OpenSCAD compatibility_:

   * `slices`: